 How to Participate

-- Attend and listen to personal narratives, visit the Learning Commons partners' booths to learn about resources/services they provide to support experiential education at York and to participate in hands-on EE activities, and connect with students presenting posters to learn about the benefits of participating in experiential education!
+visit the Learning Commons partners' booths to learn about resources/services they provide to support experiential education at York and to participate in hands-on experiential education activities, and connect with students presenting posters to learn about the benefits of participating in experiential education!
 For the full program, click here.

-- Learn about all the ways EE is supported on campus, including how to highlight it in your resume
+- Learn about all the ways EE is supported on campus, including how to highlight it on your resume

 Learning Commons: http://learningcommons.yorku.ca/about/